joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 Recall that booleans, or in syntax `bool`, can only hold two types of values.
 These values are either `0 (off or false)` or `1 (on or true)`.
 They are one byte (not one bit).
 Remember why?

 Another important note: When setting a boolean to any integer value other than `0` sets the bool to `true`.
-If it is a value, it is true.
-Else, false.
+If is zero, it is false.
+Else, it is true.

 ##### Operators that Work on Booleans
 ```C++